erin-noe-payne/nject/README.md

 #Nject

-## 1.0 release - asynchronous resolution is introduced!

 Nject is a simple nodejs library for handling dependency tree resolution and injection, inspired by angularjs's DI system.
 It 'magically' maps variable names to registered dependencies at time of injection.
 It supports synchronous or asynchronous resolution.
 Here's how it looks...

 ```javascript